achi08rbb/nfl_project/setup/README.md

       make gcloud-initialize
       ```

-  8. Create terraform infrastructure:
+  7. Create terraform infrastructure:

       ```
       make terraform-infra
       ```

-  9. Setup airflow:
+  8. Setup airflow:

       ```
       make airflow-setup
       ```

-  10. Initialize gcloud within the airflow worker:
+  9. Initialize gcloud within the airflow worker:

       ```
       make airflow-gcloud-init
       ```

-  12. Forward the 8080 port to access airflow in your browser.
+  10. Forward the 8080 port to access airflow in your browser.
 The easiest way to do this is in VSCode.
 You already have your config file when you used `gcloud compute config-ssh` in `setup_vm.sh`.

         a.
 Make sure you've installed `Remote-SSH` extension in VSCode

         b.
 Open a Remote Window and select `Connect to Host`

         c.
 Choose your $GCP_VM.$GCP_ZONE.$GCP_PROJECT_ID

         d.
 In the Terminal panel, choose ports and do port forwarding.

         e.
 You can now access the airflow UI in your browser

-      or
+    Alternatively:

     Open another terminal session and move to the local location where you downloaded your .env in STEP 1 :

       ```
       export $(cat .env|xargs)